PaydayDre/sem-1/use-cases/use-case-8.md

-# USE CASE:8 Delete employee details
+# USE CASE:8 Organize  the population from largest to smallest of all cities in a continent.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to delete employee's details* so that *the company is compliant with data retention legislation.*
+As a *Census Evaluator* I want *to organize the population of all cities in the world from largest to smallest* so that *can analyze this data to make reports.*

 ### Scope